Skip to main content

 7. At the bottom right of the Project panel, click on the New Item button_newItem button and choose Adjustment Layer.

-• The default settings match your sequence settings automatically, so click OK.
+• The default settings are fine, so click OK.

 8. Drag the new Adjustment Layer clip to the beginning of the Video 2 track on Timeline.